nf-core/coproid/docs/output.md

 This table summarizes the read ratios and microbiome source proportions as computed by coproID and sourcepredict.
 You can download the table in `.csv` format by clicking on the green "Download" button.

+### coproID summary plot

+This plot summarizes the coproID prediction.
+> **Note:** This plot is only available when coproID is used with 2 organisms

 ### microbiome profile embedding